 EU Packaging Rules in 2026: A Practical Guide for Cosmetic Packaging Importers

-Importers of cosmetic packaging must now align their operations with both existing rules and the new PPWR framework, with a focus on bottles, jars, pumps, droppers and outer cartons used for beauty and personal care products.
-This means reviewing pack designs, coordinating closely with Asian suppliers, and managing EPR duties so that cosmetic packs remain legally marketable and cost‑effective in the EU.
+Importers of cosmetic packaging must now align their operations with both existing rules and the new PPWR framework.
+This focus includes bottles, jars, pumps, droppers, and outer cartons used for beauty and personal care products.
+It means reviewing pack designs, coordinating closely with Asian suppliers, and managing EPR duties.
+This ensures that cosmetic packs remain legally marketable and cost-effective in the EU.

 From PPWD to PPWR: What Changes for Cosmetics

-The EU has replaced the Packaging and Packaging Waste Directive (PPWD 94/62/EC) with the new Packaging and Packaging Waste Regulation (PPWR), adopted in early 2025 and applicable directly in all EU member states after a transition period.
-Because PPWR is a regulation, its requirements apply uniformly across the EU, which reduces national differences but also tightens harmonised technical rules on recyclability, recycled content, and minimisation for cosmetic packaging.
+The EU has replaced the Packaging and Packaging Waste Directive (PPWD 94/62/EC) with the new Packaging and Packaging Waste Regulation (PPWR).
+This regulation was adopted in early 2025 and will apply directly in all EU member states after a transition period.
+Because PPWR is a regulation, its requirements apply uniformly across the EU.
+This reduces national differences but also tightens harmonised technical rules on recyclability, recycled content, and minimisation for cosmetic packaging.

 For cosmetics, the EU’s objectives include:

-• Less packaging and waste via optimised volume and weight and limits on unused space, with future sector‑specific rules for cosmetic packs.
+Less packaging and waste: Optimised volume and weight with limits on unused space.
+Future sector-specific rules for cosmetic packs will follow.

-• Higher recyclability, including formal “design for recycling” criteria and recyclability grades that all packaging must meet by 2030 and beyond.
+Higher recyclability: Formal “design for recycling” criteria and recyclability grades that all packaging must meet by 2030 and beyond.

-• Mandatory recycled plastic content in contact‑sensitive cosmetic plastic packaging, such as bottles, tubes, and closures.
+Mandatory recycled plastic content: This applies to contact-sensitive cosmetic plastic packaging, such as bottles, tubes, and closures.

-• Clearer labelling of material types and reusability, with the option to indicate PCR content on pack.
+Clearer labelling: Material types and reusability must be indicated, with the option to show PCR content on the pack.

-Almost all cosmetic‑related packaging is in scope: primary packs (bottles, jars, compacts, tubes), secondary gift boxes and sets, and tertiary e‑commerce and transport packaging used for beauty shipments.
+Almost all cosmetic-related packaging is in scope.
+This includes primary packs (bottles, jars, compacts, tubes), secondary gift boxes and sets, and tertiary e-commerce and transport packaging used for beauty shipments.

 Key PPWR Requirements for Cosmetic Importers